Title IX Policy, Procedures and Resources

 A school has a responsibility to respond promptly and effectively.
 If a school knows or reasonably should know about sexual harassment or sexual violence that creates a hostile environment, the school must take immediate action to eliminate the sexual harassment or sexual violence, prevent its recurrence, and address its effects.

-A criminal investigation into allegations of sexual harassment or sexual violence does not relieve the school of its duty under Title IX to resolve complaints promptly and equitably.
+A criminal investigation into allegations of sexual harassment or sexual violence does not relieve the school of its duty under Title IX to resolve grievances promptly and equitably.

 What procedures must a school have in place to prevent sexual harassment and sexual violence and resolve complaints?